Charles Mok

-Charles Peter Mok, JP (born 1964 in Hong Kong) is a Hong Kong-based Internet entrepreneur and IT advocate who formerly represents the Information Technology functional constituency on the Hong Kong Legislative Council.
+Charles Peter Mok Nai-kwong, JP (born 25 October 1964) is a Hong Kong–based Internet entrepreneur and IT advocate who formerly represented the Information Technology functional constituency on the Hong Kong Legislative Council.

 Mok founded HKNet in 1994, and contributed the company's expansion as a major IP telecommunications operator in Hong Kong before its acquisition by NTT Communications in 2000.
 He was a founding chairman of Internet Society, Hong Kong Chapter, and the ex officio member and ex-president of the Hong Kong Information Technology Federation.
 He was also a past chairman and a co-founder of the Hong Kong Internet Service Providers Association.
 He is currently a Hong Kong Legislative Councillor.

 He has been actively promoting the industry's development and digital comprehension in the region since the early 1990s.
 He has been actively participating in the community to promote fair competition, media freedom, personal privacy, consumer protection, healthcare, transport, human rights and democracy development in Hong Kong.
 In 1999, he was awarded as one of Hong Kong's " Ten Outstanding Young Digi Persons”.

 Mok is currently a regular columnist for a number of local print media, including the Hong Kong Economic Journal (since 2000) and CUP magazine (since 2005).

 In Hong Kong's 2008 Legislative Council Election, Mok lost to Samson Tam in the Information Technology functional constituency with 1982 votes, just 35 fewer than Tam's total of 2017 votes.
 Mok commenced a legal action in the High Court of Hong Kong against Tam in relation to the latter's alleged misconduct during campaigning.

 In the 2012 election, Mok won the Information Technology seat with 2,828 votes, against 2,063 votes for the incumbent, his only opponent, Tam.
 He was reelected his Legislative Council seat in the 2016 election.

+Mok is a Visiting Scholar at the Global Digital Policy Incubator of the Cyber Policy Center at Stanford University, a member of the Board of Trustees of the Internet Society, and a board member of the International Centre for Trade Transparency and Monitoring.